LIMINAL: Exploring The Frontiers of LLM Decode Performance: Understanding the Limits of Decode Performance

 Our next step is to understand the level of performance feasible with a ``baseline'' \xpu{}-HBM3 system.
-To study this, we sweep the system scale from 1 to 128 chips, and for each system, we spread each of the operators across all the chips, and apply reductions as necessary when partial sums are computed in each chip: thus adding synchronization delays.
+To study this, we examine TP8 and TP128 systems.
+We model the number of collectives as discussed in Sec~\ref{sec:addl-model-details} and use the achievable synchronization latency discussed in Sec~\ref{sec:methodology}.
 As system scale increases, the aggregate bandwidth and capacity increases allowing higher user- and system- token throughput.
-This comes at the cost of increasing amounts of ``exposed latency'' - grouping together more chips causes longer latencies.
-Table~\ref{tab:perf-max} shows the performance of the 3 models at 4K and 128K context lengths.
-As expected from the AMI results from above, the chips' performance is correlated with the amount of bandwidth they provide.
-For a given model and given context, bigger systems provide more bandwidth and hence higher performance.
-For a given model and given system, increasing the context length, puts more pressure on bandwidth slightly reducing token throughput.
-We show expanded results for various context lengths in Appendix~\ref{appendix:detailed-results}.
+This improvement comes at the cost of higher exposed collective latency: TP128 mappings necessitate more collectives in all LLMs we study, and each collective takes longer.

+Table~\ref{tab:perf-max-combined} shows the performance of the models for small and large context lengths.
+Looking at the left four columns showing the maximum UTPS, larger LLMs see a more dramatic improvement scaling the system from 8 to 128 chips.
+For these larger models, the memory read time dominates (more bytes), leading to considerable speedup as system bandwidth scales.
+In some smaller models with small context lengths, as is the case with GPT-OSS, the larger system performs \textit{worse} due to the increased bandwidth not making up for the increase in communication latency.